-E53 Operational noise mitigation measures as identified in Condition E52 that will not be physically affected by construction and where the noise management level in Condition E38(a) is likely to be exceeded, must be implemented within six (6) months of the commencement of construction in the vicinity of the impacted residence(s) to minimise construction noise impacts, unless
+E53 Operational noise mitigation measures as identified in Condition E52 that will not be physically affected by construction and where the noise management level in Condition E38(a) is likely to be exceeded, must be implemented within six (6) months of the commencement of construction in the vicinity of the impacted residence(s) to minimise construction noise impacts, unless otherwise agreed by the Planning Secretary in accordance with Condition E55.
+The operational noise mitigation measures must be detailed in the Noise and Vibration CEMP Sub-plan required by Condition C4.

-- otherwise agreed by the Planning Secretary in accordance with Condition E55.
-The operational noise mitigation measures must be detailed in the Noise and Vibration CEMP Sub-plan required by Condition C4. - E54 If the ONR required by Condition E52 is not prepared within six (6) months of the commencement of construction, the at-property operational noise mitigation measures required by Condition E53 must be consistent with the measures and the properties identified in Appendix G of the M12 Motorway Amendment Report (October, 2020). - Where implementation of operational noise mitigation measures required by Condition E53 would not be implemented, the Proponent must submit to the Planning Secretary a report providing justification as to why, along with details of temporary measures that would be implemented to reduce construction noise impacts, until such time that the operational noise mitigation measures are implemented.
+- E54 If the ONR required by Condition E52 is not prepared within six (6) months of the commencement of construction, the at-property operational noise mitigation measures required by Condition E53 must be consistent with the measures and the properties identified in Appendix G of the M12 Motorway Amendment Report (October, 2020). - E55 All requests to the Planning Secretary under Condition E53 must be accompanied by a report justifying why operational noise mitigation measures will not be implemented within six (6) months, along with details of the temporary measures that the Proponent would implement to reduce construction noise impacts, until such time that the operational noise mitigation measures are implemented.
 The report must be submitted to the Planning Secretary before the commencement of construction which would affect identified residences.
+All temporary measures must be implemented within six (6) months of the commencement of construction in the vicinity of the impacted residences.